cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 Buffer overflows: When an application attempts to write more data into a space (normally a variable in memory) than has been allocated to it.
 For example, CVE 2021-4034.

 Integer overflow: Writing a larger integer into a variable than there are allocated (binary) digits.
-The ultimate impact of an integer overflow depends on whether the variable ultimately stores the first/high or last/low set of “good” bits.
-(I’ve almost always seen overflows result in the variable taking the low set of bits — typified by roll-overs to zero — but apparently in some cases the high bits are stored instead.)
+The ultimate impact of an integer overflow depends on whether the variable ultimately stores the first/high or last/low set of "good" bits.
+(I've almost always seen overflows result in the variable taking the low set of bits - typified by roll-overs to zero - but apparently in some cases the high bits are stored instead.)

 * [Exploiting Polkit](../notes/exploiting-polkit.md)

 ### Code Injections

-RCE via buffer overflow typically results in code that’s executed *outside* of the context of the target application.
+RCE via buffer overflow typically results in code that's executed *outside* of the context of the target application.
 Code injection, by contrast, is about running code *within* the context of the target application.

 Examples: